 Nothing facy, but hey it’s a healthy dinner cooked with my Happy Call Pan 🙂

 I’ll be the first to admit that I’m no superwoman despite me working, cooking, cleaning and looking after my family.
-The decision to go maidless would not be possible if not for the support from a very hands-on Alexis who not only helps with the household chores but also with Sophie.
+The decision to go maidless would not be possible if not for the support from a very hands-on hubby who not only helps with the household chores but also in caring for Sophie.
 Otherwise, how else can I find the time to cook or exercise?

 We’ve also got very supportive parents who helps us out on the home front whenever they can.
 They’ll even gladly pick Sophie from child care on evenings so that we can sneak off for a date night.
 And not forgetting, understanding bosses and colleagues who understands that our families need us after a day’s work.

 If you have a maid at home, can you foresee yourself without help in the family?
 Or perhaps you’ve decided to get by life without a maid in Singapore In that case how do you cope?
 I’ll love to hear your personal experiences.

 This article was featured in MummySG.